sguox002/leetcode/leetcode-all.md

 ### dp dealing with array partitions
 generally dealing with subsequence or subarray and divide into k groups to get max/min scores.

+<<-472	Concatenated Words    		44.9%	Hard
+given a list of words, return words which can be concated by other words in the list. a problem of dp: with all shorter words ahead (sort by length). and reduce to problem: a string can be concat by dictionary words (try prefix).
+similar: word break.
+level: 5
+->>

 <<-140	Word Break II    		33.7%	Hard
 return all possible break using the dictionary words.